 - Keep groups together, perhaps using a buddy system.

 - Be willing to be cheerfully accountable to parents and CGH leaders.

 - Meet one-to-one with minors behind closed doors or have secret meetings with minors.

 - Check a minor for injuries under clothing without another adult present except in serious emergencies.

-- Exchange kisses with children or youth.
+- Exchange kisses with non-related minors.

 - Allow older children to take younger children to the bathroom alone.